-chambord 1539 The keep is completed.
-Charles V to the castle.
+1539 The keep is completed.
+François I welcomes the Emperor Charles V to the castle.

-1545 Francois I's last stay at hambord. ompletion of the Royal Wing.
-1547 Death of Francois I His son Henry II, now king, continues 1821 After it was put up for sale, the the construction of the chapel wing 556 Construction is suspender he chapel wing and the lower nclosure are not completed. sons or brothers) the castle.
+1545 Francois I's last stay at hambord.
+Completion of the Roval Wing.

+1547 Death of Francois I. the construction of the chapel wing.

+1556 Construction is suspended The chapel wing and the lower enclosure are not completed.

+1625 Gaston d'Orléans, brother of ouis XIII, receives Chambord in his apanage (portion of royal domain granted by kings to their younger sons or brothers).

+1641-1642 First restoration works at 1883 Death of the Prince.
+His the castle.

-ouis XIV finishes creating chambord's park.
+1660 Death of Gaston d'Orléans Chambord returns to the crown. ouis XIV finishes creating Chambord's park.

-1684-1686 Completion of the castle and development of its urroundings.
-1725-1733 Stanislas Leszczynski, Chambord.
+1684-1686 Completion of the castle and development of its surroundings. ouis XIV's last stay at Chambord